auth0/terraform-provider-auth0/docs/resources/trigger_action.md

 - `action_id` (String) The ID of the action to bind to the trigger.
 - `trigger` (String) The ID of the trigger to bind with.
 Available options: `post-login`, `credentials-exchange`, `pre-user-registration`, `post-user-registration`, `post-change-password`, `send-phone-message`, `iga-approval`, `iga-certification`, `iga-fulfillment-assignment`, `iga-fulfillment-execution`,

+### Optional

+- `display_name` (String) The name for this action within the trigger.
+This can be useful for distinguishing between multiple instances of the same action bound to a trigger.

 ### Read-Only

 - `id` (String) The ID of this resource.